close

 Green Woodlands Foundation and the Green Family

-Our goal is to create a backcountry "wilderness" mountain bike experience that the whole family can enjoy and contribute to building a healthy community.
+Our goal is to create a backcountry "wilderness" mountain bike and nordic ski experience that the whole family can enjoy and contribute to building a healthy community.
 We currently have around 70 miles of trails open to mountain bikes with half of that being machine built single track trails.
 In the winter we groom 50 km of trails for nordic skiing (please, no fat biking in the winter).

 Main Trailhead: